GianMarcoOddo/rmpy/rmpy/README.md

 VaR = conflevel_npVaR_port(returns, positions, confidence_level=confidence_level, alpha=alpha)
 print(VaR)
 ```
-This example calculates the non-parametric VaR consisting and its lower and upper bound (95% CI) of portfolio consisting of a postion of -1000 in the first asset, 2000 in the second asset and - 3000 in the third one.
+This example calculates the non-parametric VaR consisting and its lower and upper bound (95% CI) of portfolio consisting of a postion of -1000 (short position) in the first asset, 2000 (long position) in the second asset and -3000 (short position) in the third one.

 `9. yf_npVaR_summary_single`

 - yf_npVaR_summary_single(ticker, position, start_date, end_date, freq="daily", alpha=0.01, display=display)

-This function yf_npVaR_summary_single calculates the quantile non-parametric value at risk (VaR) for a SINGLE stock position using historical prices obtained from Yahoo Finance (yfinance).
-This function is usefull to visualize some risk metrics of the single asset npVaR.
+This function yf_npVaR_summary_single calculates the quantile non-parametric Value at Risk (VaR) for a SINGLE stock position using historical prices obtained from Yahoo Finance (yfinance).
+This function is useful to visualize some risk metrics of the single asset npVaR.

 #### Args:

-- ticker: the stock symbol or ticker of the company for which we want to calculate the VaR.
+- ticker: The stock symbol or ticker of the company for which we want to calculate the VaR.
 This can be a string (for a single ticker) or a list or array of tickers (for multiple tickers).
-- position: the size of the position in shares or currency.
+- position: The size of the position in shares or currency.
 This can be a single value or an array of values corresponding to each ticker in the ticker argument.
-- start_date: the starting date for which we want to obtain historical prices.
+- start_date: The starting date for which we want to obtain historical prices.
 This can be a string in the format "YYYY-MM-DD" or a datetime object.
-- end_date: the ending date for which we want to obtain historical prices.
+- end_date: The ending date for which we want to obtain historical prices.
 This can be a string in the format "YYYY-MM-DD" or a datetime object.
 By default, this is set to "today" which will use the current date as the ending date.
-- freq: the frequency of the historical prices.
+- freq: The frequency of the historical prices.
 This can be set to "daily", "weekly", or "monthly".
 By default, this is set to "daily".
-- alpha: the confidence level for the VaR calculation.
+- alpha: The confidence level for the VaR calculation.
 This is a value between 0 and 1, representing the probability of loss exceeding the VaR.
 By default, this is set to 0.01 (1%).
-- display: a boolean value or string representing whether to display the calculated VaR.
+- display: A boolean value or string representing whether to display the calculated VaR.
 This can be set to True, "True", "T", False, "False", or "F".
 By default, this is set to True.

 ### Example: